zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/advanced-roles-and-permissions/assigning-roles-to-user-segments.md

 # Assigning Roles to User Segments

+> Available: Liferay DXP 7.2 SP2+

-Since Liferay Portal CE 7.3 GA1, you can assign Roles to User Segments.
+you can assign Roles to User Segments.
 Follow these steps:

 1. Open the Product Menu and go to *Control Panel* &rarr; *Users* &rarr; *Roles*.
 1. Open the Actions Menu next to the Role and select *Edit*.